composer/composer/doc/01-basic-usage.md

 This is important because the `install` command checks if a lock file is present, and if it is, it downloads the versions specified there (regardless of what `composer.json` says).

 This means that anyone who sets up the project will download the exact same version of the dependencies.
+Your CI server, production machines, other developers in your team, everything and everyone runs on the same dependencies, which mitigates the potential for bugs affecting only some parts of the deployments.
+Even if you develop alone, in six months when reinstalling the project you can feel confident the dependencies installed are still working even if your dependencies released many new versions since then.

 If no `composer.lock` file exists, Composer will read the dependencies and versions from `composer.json` and  create the lock file.